fiduh/k8s/eksctl/README.md

 #### EKS Capabilities (Managed)

 - ACK is available as a fully managed EKS Capability.
 AWS handles controller installation, updates, and scaling for you - no Helm or manual installation required.
-- Examples of using helm as an alternative to install ACK Controllers will be indicated below.

 ```bash
 # Step 1: Create IAM role for ACK Capability